 A drunk driving accident can change your life in an instant.
-The reckless decision of an intoxicated driver can leave you with severe injuries, mounting medical bills, and emotional trauma.
-While Michigan enforces strict DUI laws, these crashes continue to cause devastation on our roads.
+The reckless decision of an intoxicated driver often leads to severe injuries, unexpected medical expenses, and long term physical or emotional harm.
+Despite strict DUI laws, alcohol related crashes remain a serious cause of injury on Michigan roads.

 What Is a Drunk Driving Accident?